nsclass/nsclass.github.io/_posts/2020-07-12-zsh-newline-prompt.md

 permalink: "2020/07/12/zsh-newline-prompt"
 ---

-The following example will show how to add a newline in zsh prompt
+The following example will show how to add a newline in zsh prompt.

+Update the `.zshrc` file with below environment variable.

 ```bash
 NEWLINE=$'\n'